 The Fish Company‘s menu courses are influenced by Nordic fusion but firmly grounded in solid Icelandic cuisine.
 If you want sushi, the Fish Company has some of the best sushi available in the country.

-On their menu, you will find cod, Arctic char, lobster, king prawns, and plaice.
+You will find cod, Arctic char, lobster, king prawns, and plaice on their menu.
 For sushi, there’s added salmon, softshell crab, and tuna.

 - Vesturgata 2a

 - Opening hours: Monday – Thursday: 11:30 am – 2:30 pm & 5:00 pm – 10:30 pm, Friday: 11:30 am – 2:30 pm & 5:00 pm – 11:00 pm, Saturday: 5:00 pm – 11:30 pm, Sunday: 5:00 pm – 10:30 pm

 The Seafood Grill offers seafood dishes that are both Icelandic and international at the same time.
 On their menu, you will find lobster tacos, salted fish, scallops, giant tiger prawn, cod, and “fish of the day,” which guests will have to ask about.